 Once I Said Yes to the Dress, accessorizing my bridal look with a floral headpiece was the next step.

 But when I started browsing for floral crowns, I was surprised at how expensive they were.
 And I mean the nice ones.
 Sure, there were some for under $100, but those were just okay, or they didn’t fit the colour scheme or style I wanted.
 The ones I did like…ranged from $100 to $300.
 Since we were sticking to a modest budget, I did not want to spend that much on a floral headpiece.

-So….being the “Budget DIY Bride” that I am, I decided to make my own.
+So, being the “DIY Bride” that I am, I decided to make my own.

-Then, it happened.
-The classic Pinterest rabbit hole scroll.
-Right there on my feed, I saw this stunning, delicate floral veil, and I fell deeply in love.
+Then one day, it happened.
+Right there on my Pinterest feed, I saw this stunning, delicate floral veil, and I fell deeply in love.
 I needed it.
 This was the one that would complete my bridal look.

 When I got home, I inspected how these crowns were made and to my relief, they were all wired in instead of glued.
 This made it much easier (and less of a mess) to unwrap the little white roses, and then unwrap the wired crown.